WenyuanXue/wenyuanxue.github.io/_pages/about.md

 For more detailed information, please consult my  [CV](../files/CV.pdf).

 # Research

+## Data-driven Reduced-order Modeling of PDEs

+My current research focuses on developing physics-informed, data-driven methods for identifying closure models in turbulent flows.
+I work on optimizing pseudo-spectral DNS/LES solvers and constructing minimal tensorial formulations of Reynolds stress models to study the influence of rotation on homogeneous anisotropic turbulence.

 ## Particle-resolved Simulation of Particle-laden Flows
 Direct numerical simulation (DNS) of particle-laden flows is a powerful tool for understanding and visualizing particle-fluid and particle-particle interactions.
 We conducted numerical studies using an in-house particle-resolved simulation (PRS) solver ([Yao et al. 2022](https://onlinelibrary.wiley.com/doi/abs/10.1002/fld.5128)), which employs the immersed boundary method to couple Eulerian and Lagrangian fields and incorporates physical-based collision models for the particle collisions.
 Using this solver, several cases of fluid-particle interactions were studied and presented below.